zeek/zeek/doc/frameworks/broker.rst

 - Proxies: serve as intermediaries for data storage and work/calculation offloading.
-Good for helping offload work or data in a scalable and distributed way.  i.e. since any given worker is connected to all proxies and can agree on an "arbitrary key -> proxy node" mapping (more on that later), you can partition work or data amongst them in a uniform manner.  e.g. you might choose to use proxies as a method of sharing non-persistent state or as a "second pass" analysis for any work that you don't want interferring with the workers' capacity to keep up with capturing and parsing packets.
+Good for helping offload work or data in a scalable and distributed way.
+Since any given worker is connected to all proxies and can agree on an "arbitrary key -> proxy node" mapping (more on that later), you can partition work or data amongst them in a uniform manner.  e.g. you might choose to use proxies as a method of sharing non-persistent state or as a "second pass" analysis for any work that you don't want interferring with the workers' capacity to keep up with capturing and parsing packets.
+Note that the default scripts that come with Bro don't utilize proxies themselves, so if you are coming from a previous BroControl deployment, you may want to try reducing down to a single proxy node.
+If you come to have custom/community scripts that utilize proxies, that would be the time to start considering scaling up the number of proxies to meet demands.

 - Manager: this node will be good at performing decisions that require a global view of things since it is in a centralized location, connected